jangleboom/RTKBaseManager/README.md

 This is a submodule of the
 [Realtime Kinematics Base Station](https://github.com/audio-communication-group/RTKBaseStation).

-Configure ESP WiFi credentials and other default values for a RTK rover.
+Configure ESP WiFi credentials and other default values for a RTK base station.
 The device runs as an access point if no credentials are saved, (SSID:
 "rtkbase", IP: 192.168.4.1).
 Fill the web form with your data, save and reboot.